(Instructor) Lab vs. Simulation

 Labs are where students learn a rote skill.
-Once the student has mastered the skill, the student will move on to simulation, which is documented as an opportunity.
-A school is used as the site to document a simulated opportunity, the lab instructor is the simulated preceptor, and the category Simulation/Lab Center is used.
+Once they have mastered the skill, they move on to simulation, which is recorded as an opportunity.
+A school serves as the site to document a simulated opportunity, the lab instructor acts as the simulated preceptor, and the category 'Simulation/Lab Center' is used.

 More Information: